 What happens if the Ombudsman finds that the council was at fault?

-If we find fault with the way the independent appeal panel hear your appeal against permanent exclusion:
+If we find fault with the way the independent appeal panel heard your appeal against permanent exclusion:

 - We cannot provide another appeal against the decision of the independent review panel.

 - We cannot overturn the decision of an independent review panel.
-But if we find there was something wrong in the way the panel dealt with your review we normally ask the council to set up a fresh panel to hear your review again in a fair way.
+But if we find there was something wrong in the way the panel dealt with your review that may have affected the decision reached we normally ask the council to set up a fresh panel to hear your review again in a fair way.